Information in English

 - Zakelijk Professioneel (PROF) – B2

-For those who need Dutch in an administrative or service-oriented profession.
+For those who need Dutch in an occupational context, more specifically in healthcare and administration.

 - Educatief Startbekwaam (STRT) – B2